By Jeff Gates

 Jeff Gates is author of Guilt By Association – How Deception and Self-Deceit Took America to War.
 See www.criminalstate.com

-Posted by Jeff Gates on Dec 30 2010, With 0 Reads, Filed under 9/11, WarZone.
+Posted by Jeff Gates on December 30, 2010, With 376 Reads Filed under 9/11, WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.